Uluru Accommodation and Surroundings

 Uluru / Ayers Rock is one of the reasons that hundreds of thousands of people flock to the red centre each year.
 The majestic monolith sits 348 metres above the ground and is anywhere from 2km – 6km below the surface.
-The Anangu, Traditional Owners of the area, have a deep spiritual relationship with Uluru and there are a number of cultural Tjukurpa stories based around Uluru that unite Anangu people with each other and with the landscape.
+The Anangu, Traditional Owners of the area, have a deep spiritual relationship with Uluru.
+There are a number of Tjukurpa, cultural stories, around the base of Uluru.
+Tjukurpa unites Anangu people with each other and with the landscape.

 Kata Tjuta / The Olgas

-Kings Canyon is located in the Watarrka National Park approximately 300km’s north east of the Ayers Rock Resort.
-Kings Canyon is a major attraction that features rugged ranges, rockholes and deep gorges that provide habitat for a number plants and animals.
-Accommodation facilities are available at Kings Canyon Resort and day trips to Kings Canyon are also available from Ayers Rock Resort.
-The Watarrka National Park offers a number of activities including Kings Creek Walk, the Kings Canyon Rim Walk, the South Wall Walk and Kathleen Springs Walk.
+Watarrka National Park is home to Kings Canyon, it’s approximately 300km’s north east of the Ayers Rock Resort.
+Kings Canyon is a major attraction that features rugged ranges, rockholes and deep gorges.
+Accommodation facilities are available at Kings Canyon Resort.
+If you would prefer to do a day trip, they are also available from Ayers Rock Resort.
+Whilst at Kings Canyon there are plenty of fun activities to do, including walks, quad bike touring, cultural tours and dinners under the stars.